Raiden Shogun: Promotion and reception

-Teased in version 2.0 of the game with the introduction of the nation of Inazuma and its related storyline, Raiden Shogun made her in-game debut in July 2021, and was confirmed as an upcoming playable character the following day in promotional material released by miHoYo.
+Teased in version 2.0 of the game with the introduction of the nation of Inazuma and its related storyline, the Raiden Shogun made her in-game debut in July 2021, and was confirmed as an upcoming playable character the following day in promotional material released by miHoYo.
 In August, miHoYo published content teasing further Story Quests that would explore her background, along with allowing players to obtain a polearm called "Engulfing Lightning".
-Merchandise of the character has also been released, including a nendoroid and a small replica statue.
+Merchandise of the character has also been released, including a Nendoroid and a small replica statue.

-The character was well-received upon release, with fans noting appreciation for the nostalgic aspects of the character.
-After her reveal trailer, mixed reactions followed regarding her animations, in particular her sword draw animation where the blade is manifested from her exposed cleavage.
-Meanwhile, others made light of her inability to cook through fan art and memes, some of which portrayed her servant Kujou Sara as the "wife" in their relationship trying to ensure that Raiden did not starve.
+The character was well-received upon release.
+In September 2021, during the week of her release, the game generated 150 million US dollars in revenue, far exceeding that of the whole preceding month.
+Genshin Impact topped the sales ranking for mobile games in 42 countries and regions.
+A commentator for HK01 attributed this to her character design, widespread advertising, high player expectations, and the discounts of the game's first anniversary.
+This record exceeded all previous characters until she made available again in March 2022.
+Internet memes arose suggesting her inability to cook, sparking a large amount of fan art, some of which portrayed her servant Kujou Sara as the "wife" in their relationship trying to ensure she did not starve.

 Kotakus Sisi Jiang heavily discussed her character, feeling that while she was an arrogant character with commanding air, she also had a protective personality underneath and regarded the protagonist "in a motherly or sisterly way."
 However Jiang voiced disdain for her changed portrayal in the English localization, which they felt tried too hard to portray her as a "girlboss", and further questioned why she seemed to be the only female character with any agency in the game's storyline.
 They also questioned her strict adherence to logical thinking, feeling it clashed with the characterization they had come to know while playing as her.
 However, they enjoyed the questions it raised regarding artificial intelligence in the form of Raiden as a puppet, and found Ei's assertion of being the "actual" Raiden fascinating.
 While the character was the antagonist of the "Transient Dreams" questline, they stated that her "opposition is presented as principled and admirable", helping to redefine the player's understanding of the game's world and gave "one of the most realistic portrayals of grief" they had seen.